ShalevAri/ducky/README.md

 A (very) fast alternative to DuckDuckGo's bang redirects, designed for speed and efficiency.

 And when I say it's fast, I mean it.
-Go ahead and snap your fingers.
-Saw that duration?
-That's how fast the redirect is.
+Ducky has finished doing its job before you can lift your finger from the enter key.

 ## Why Ducky?